 - How can my camp get placed?

 If you’d like to receive a reserved camping spot for your camp or village at Burning Man, you’ll need to learn the placement process and submit the Camp Placement Questionnaire before the deadline.
-The questionnaire deadline is the last Thursday of April at 12 pm noon Pacific Time.
+The Camp Placement Questionnaire can be accessed through your Burner Profile, and all deadlines are updated annually there.
 There’s a lot of important information!
-Read all about the placement process here.
+Read all about the placement process here